DavidMiles1925/stepper_motor_demo/README.md

 The formula for determining this value is as follows:
 DELAY = (60/RPM) / 4096

-These are some quick-values for the `step_selay` value.
+These are some quick-values for the `step_delay` value.

 Default Value = 0.014648 (1 RPM)